chipsalliance/f4pga-xc7-bram-patch/README.md

 python findTheBits.py ./testing/tests/master --design 128b1

 # Run the program on a specific design
-# Check that the init.mem contents match the FASM file
+# Check that the init.mem contents match the FASM file and .bit file contents
 python findTheBits.py ./testing/tests/master --design 128b1 --check

 # Run the program on a specific design and print out the mappings